 How Does a Cart Work?

-A vape cartridge uses a type of threading called the 510 thread to attach to your vape battery.
-At the center of the thread is a metal pin that connects to a pin in the center of your vape battery’s threading.
+A vape cartridge works by using a 510 thread for attachment to a vape battery.
+The metal heating coil at its center vaporizes oil held in a ceramic core, known for its microscopic pores ensuring smooth oil flow and preventing dry hits or leaks.
 When you use your vape pen, power travels through the pins and reaches a metal heating coil at the center of the cartridge, which becomes hot and vaporizes the oil held in the ceramic core around the heating coil.

 The ceramic core in a vape cartridge is the magic that makes the cartridge work for oil vaping.
 The ceramic has many thousands of microscopic pores, and the pores allow the oil in the cartridge’s reservoir to travel to the heating coil through the process of absorption.
 The ceramic core allows the oil to flow through the cartridge smoothly, preventing harsh “dry hits.”
 The ceramic also holds the oil in place, which ensures that the cartridge won’t leak.